First Nations Community Access to Archives

 About the project

-The Search and Discovery phase of the project involves searching the State Archives Collection for materials relating to First Nations people and their languages.
-This initiative involves employing a team of First Nations peoples who will be provided with on-the-job training to search for records that capture stories, descriptions of traditional ways of being, imagery, videos, or spoken and written words of Aboriginal communities within NSW.
+The search and discovery phase of the project involves searching the State Archives Collection for materials relating to First Nations peoples and their languages.
+This initiative involves employing a team of First Nations peoples who will be provided with on-the-job training to search for records that capture stories, descriptions of traditional ways of being, imagery, videos, or spoken and written words of Aboriginal Communities within NSW.

 The State Archives Collection